MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/domains-commerce.md

 > [!NOTE]
 > The path is also known as the **Match path** when adding a channel in the **Site Settings \> Channels** configuration section of site builder.

-For example, if you have a site in site builder called "fabrikam" in an environment named "xyz," and if you set up the site with a blank path, then you would access the published site content in a web browser by going directly to the base Commerce-generated URL:
+For example, if you have a site in site builder called "fabrikam" in an e-Commerce tenant named "xyz," and if you set up the site with a blank path, then you would access the published site content in a web browser by going directly to the base Commerce-generated URL:

 `https://xyz.commerce.dynamics.com`